jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 **Command:**  ```packer validate```

 This command will check the syntax of your `*.json` packer template for syntax errors or missing brackets.
 It will not check logic but just syntax.
 Good idea to run it to make sure everything is in order.
-Using the samples provided in the Github repo you can validate the *.JSON template with this command:
+Using the samples provided in the GitHub repo you can validate the *.JSON template with this command:

 ![*Output of packer validate*](images/Chapter-13/packer/validate.png "Output of packer validate")